Conquering Exam Anxiety: Strategies for Success Under Pressure

-Here are some tips that might help them reduce their anxieties during the exam period.
+Here are some tips that might help them reduce exam anxiety during the exams.

 - Try to maintain a balanced diet and adequate sleep to reduce any extra burden that your body might have to endure.

-- Start revisions for exam as soon as you are aware of the timetable and syllabus of exams.
+- Start revisions for exams as soon as you are aware of the timetable and syllabus of exams.
 Being prepared is one of the best ways to tackle anxiety.

 - Reduce the amount of time spent on social media and daydreaming as a form of distraction during breaks.

-- Breathing exercise (Deep Breathing Techniques) can help in stabilizing breathing pattern and reduce the physical symptoms of anxiety to provide greater clarity of thought.
+- Breathing exercises (Deep Breathing Techniques) can help stabilize breathing patterns and reduce the physical symptoms of anxiety to provide greater clarity of thought.

 - Listen to soothing music specifically without any lyrics to have a calming effect during study breaks and help you remain in a relaxed state of mind.